 Section 5(h).
-Wellness and Other Special features
+Wellness and Other Special Features

 Feature Description Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services. • We may identify medically appropriate alternatives to regular contract benefits as a less costly alternative.
 If we identify a less costly alternative, we will ask you to sign an alternative benefits agreement that will include all of the following terms in addition to other terms as necessary.
 Until you sign and return the agreement, regular contract benefits will continue. • Alternative benefits will be made available for a limited time period and are subject to our ongoing review.
 You must cooperate with the review process. • By approving an alternative benefit, we do not guarantee you will get it in the future. • The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits. • If you sign the agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
 You may request an extension of the time period, but regular contract benefits will resume if we do not approve your request. • Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
 However, if at the time we make a decision regarding alternative benefits, we also decide that regular contract benefits are not payable, then you may dispute our regular contract benefits decision under the OPM disputed claim process (see Section 8).
-After Hours Nurse Triage Program The After Hours Nurse Triage Program lets you talk to a professional nurse who can answer your questions and advise you where to get care on evenings, weekends, and holidays.
-When you call the After Hours Nurse Triage Program have your Plan ID card handy, and describe your medical situation in as much detail as possible.
-Please remember that the After Hours Nurse Triage Program professional cannot diagnose medical conditions or write prescriptions.
-The After Hours Nurse Triage Program is available Monday through Friday from 5 p.m. to 8 a.m.
-On Saturday, Sunday, and holidays the program is available 24 hours a day.
-You can call the After Hours Nurse Triage Program at 757-552-7250 or 800-394-2237.
+24 hour nurse line For any of your health concerns, 24 hours a day, 7 days a week, you may call and talk with a registered nurse who will discuss treatment options and answer your health questions.
+When you call the Nurse Triage Program have your Plan ID card handy, and describe your medical situation in as much detail as possible.
+Please remember that the Nurse Triage Program professional cannot diagnose medical conditions or write prescriptions.
+You can call the 24 Hours Nurse Triage Program at 757-552-7250 or 800-394-2237.
 Services for deaf and hearing impaired TDD number: 757-552-7120 or 800-225-7784 High risk pregnancies A Plan Care Manager will assist with a treatment plan prescribed by your OB/GYN physician.
 Wellness Tools - My Life My Plan Connection Through a partnership with WebMD , we offer our members flexible programs, expert guidance, and inspiration to take charge of their own health-whether they are continuing healthy behaviors, or making a change to improve their health.
 It all begins when the member completes a Personal Health Assessment-and creates the foundation for their Health Record and coaching program.
 Our health-coaching partner, WebMD, offers a comprehensive online activities tool, known as the Digital Health Assistant (DHA).
 The DHA delivers a personalized, interactive, and motivational experience to help members take action and sustain healthy behaviors in a fun way.